wilmix8/JREE1.0/README.md

 Note:  Only  JAVA7(OAKJAVA)  professionals  are   selected   for  JREE1.0.

-note: here only Jdk1.8 or Jdk1.7 or Jdk1.9 is used.
+note: Since  Jdk versions   fails  completly   in learnable   and   code  security

+so OAKJAVA  is  followed  ; but here   only oracle  database  is  focused.